Hannah Ashworth: 2005–2010

-Hannah begins dating classmate, John Paul McQueen.
+Hannah begins dating classmate, John Paul McQueen (James Sutton).
 Hannah falls in love with him and they lose their virginity to each other.
 Hannah is devastated when John Paul breaks up with her and is even more upset when she learns he has feelings for Sarah.
 Distraught by everything, Hannah binges on food and becomes sick.
-John Paul and Hannah later get back together, but then Hannah catches him kissing their friend, Craig Dean, at a school dance (Craig was actually the person John Paul had feelings for).
+John Paul and Hannah later get back together, but then Hannah catches him kissing their friend, Craig Dean (Guy Burnet), at a school dance (Craig was actually the person John Paul had feelings for).
 In the heat of the moment, Hannah announces to everyone what she saw.
 Afterwards, Hannah tells John Paul they can just pretend the kiss never happened, but John Paul says they cannot and he has realised he is gay.
 Hannah is devastated and becomes convinced she "made" him gay because of how "repulsive" she is.
 Hannah develops bulimia and begins regularly binging and purging.

 Hannah becomes friends with Sarah's model friend, Melissa Hurst.
 Under Melissa's influence, Hannah's bulimia turns into anorexia.
 Melissa, herself a bulimic turned anorexic, offers her some tips on how to starve herself and hide her disorder from others.
 All of Hannah's friends become suspicious of her weight loss and change in behaviour.
 Sarah misinterprets a conversation between Hannah and Melissa and believes that Hannah is taking drugs.
 Sarah tells Suzanne about Hannah's "drug use" and Suzanne confronts Hannah about Sarah's accusations.
 Hannah denies using drugs and is furious with Sarah for meddling in her life.
-Rhys's best friend, Gilly Roach, also becomes convinced that Hannah is taking drugs.
+Rhys's best friend, Gilly Roach (Anthony Quinlan), also becomes convinced that Hannah is taking drugs.
 Annoyed with Gilly's interference, Hannah threatens to falsely accuse him of sexually assaulting her if he does not keep his mouth shut.

 The situation comes to a head when the Ashworths have a barbecue and Melissa refuses to let Hannah eat anything, causing Rhys to kick her out.
 Melissa collapses on the street and is rushed to hospital where she is put in intensive care.
 With Suzanne still convinced Hannah was taking drugs, Hannah lies to her mother that her recent behaviour was because Gilly had sexually assaulted her.
 However, the truth about Hannah's condition is finally revealed to her family.
 After days of abuse from Rhys and Josh, being hounded by Suzanne, and having her condition misunderstood by Neville, Hannah feels she needs to escape.
 She engineers a plot to escape the country with Melissa, who is worried that being force-fed while in the hospital will cause her to get fat.
 Hannah breaks Melissa out of hospital, but then Melissa collapses of a heart attack, brought on by lack of food and body abuse, and dies.
 Hannah cradles Melissa's lifeless body and cries hysterically.